BigMurph619/RoadMon/readme.md

 10) No Redos: You may not re-fight trainers or pickup the same item twice.
 11) Theme parks: You have only one entry ticket for dungeons.

-# Kids interputations
+# The Kids' interpretations

 1) Heals for all: You may not use pure healing moves such as recover.
 Leech seed, aromatherapy, and heal bell thay are all illegal.
 2) Shut up!
 And stay that way: You may use all items you find and purchase (restricted to shopping and other rules).
 3) Stealing is bad: Steal and use mid battle is allowed.
 4) Stopping for snacks: You may only enter each shop once so you must buy all your snacks together.
 You must get your snacks before leaving that town.
-You may get unlimited repels.
+You may get unlimited repels and poke balls.
 5) Refueling: You may not heal via any other healing station unless otherwise stated in another rule.
 6) The vegan way: Unless game progression requires you to do so.
 7) Shiny toys: If a shiny pokemon appears feel free to hunt it.